How to sponsor an immigrant friend to the U.S. for 2023

 • The immigrant dies or leaves the U.S.

 In marriage-based cases, the sponsor will remain legally liable for their immigrant partner even after a divorce.
-This can cause problems when the spouse is willingly refusing to seek work.
+This can cause problems when the spouse willingly refuses to seek work.
 In such cases, sponsors can create a separate contract with their spouses to clarify the issue of intentionally avoiding employment.
-Do you have questions related to family-based immigration?
-We can help you with the entire process, from start to finish.
-Start today!

-Under the U.S. immigration law, sponsors that are not conforming to their obligations can face considerable fines.
-Very often, sponsors would move to a different address without notifying the USCIS and think that they have escaped their obligations.
-However, that is not the case, as failure to update your address with USCIS would make you subject to a fine between $300 and $2,000.
+However, that is not the case.
+Failure to update your address with USCIS would make you subject to a fine between $300 and $2,000.
 Additionally, if the sponsor has knowledge that their sponsoring immigrant has collected public funds, then the sponsor would be subject to a fine of up to $5,000

 What is Joint Sponsorship